 Lin Zhu vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

-On Sunday, Lin Zhu (No. 44 in the world) takes on Xiyu Wang (No. 95) in the Round of 32 of the WTA Osaka, Japan Women Singles 2023.
+Lin Zhu (No. 35 ranking) will take on Xiyu Wang (No. 91) in the Round of 32 of the WTA Osaka, Japan Women Singles 2023 on Monday, September 11.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!